mzrimsek/server-config/stacks/core/main/README.md

 #### Removed services

-- (11-24-22) Service dashboard was migrated out of this stack to be run in a stack - the new service I am using has tighter integration with services that are more easily accessible from another device on the network.
+- (11-24-22) Service dashboard was migrated out of this stack to be run in its own stack - the new service I am using has tighter integration with services that are more easily accessible from the device running the infrastructure stack, but it does not belong in that stack.
+[Found here](../../../services/homepage/)